Bruno Nöckler: Career

 In World Cup racing, he finished on the podium twice – in third place in the slalom on 27 February 1977 in Furano, Japan and in the giant slalom on 11 February 1981 in Voss, Norway.

-At World Championships Schladming 1982, Nöckler finished 5th in Giant Slalom.

-His best results in Alpine World Cup: 3rd - Slalom Furano 27 February 1977, 4th – Giant Slalom Aare 21 March 1977, 5th – Slalom Kitzbuehel 13 January 1980, 4th Giant Slalom Adelboden 21 January 1980, 5th - Giant Slalom Morzine 6 January 1981, 4th Giant Slalom Schladming 3 February 1981, 3rd Giant Slalom Voss 11 February 1981.
-In Italian Championships 1980/81 he was victorious in Slalom und finished second in Giant Slalom.
+At World Championships Schladming 1982, Nöckler finished 5th in giant slalom.
+His best results in Alpine World Cup: 3rd - Slalom Furano 27 February 1977, 4th – Giant slalom Aare 21 March 1977, 5th – Slalom Kitzbuehel 13 January 1980, 4th Giant slalom Adelboden 21 January 1980, 5th - Giant slalom Morzine 6 January 1981, 4th Giant slalom Schladming 3 February 1981, 3rd Giant slalom Voss 11 February 1981.
+In the Italian Championships 1980/81, he was victorious in Slalom and finished second in giant slalom.

 Death

-While taking the opportunity to visit the "Tongariro"-National Park on a day off from training, he died in a car accident, along with coach Ilario Pegorari (a former alpine skier, born 9 January 1949), fitness coach Karl Pichler, and masseur Ivano Ruzza on 17 August 1982, in Ruapehu, New Zealand.
+While taking the opportunity to visit the "Tongariro" National Park on a day off from training, he died in a car accident, along with coach Ilario Pegorari (a former alpine skier, born 9 January 1949), fitness coach Karl Pichler, and masseur Ivano Ruzza on 17 August 1982, in Ruapehu, New Zealand.
 The car of the Italians crashed into a car of a New Zealand family with five people inside.
 The driver of that family's car was very badly injured.
 Another Italian skier, Carlo Gerosa (born on 30 November 1964), escaped with minor injuries.
-Ivano Ruzza was taken to a hospital where he died due to his severe injuries.
+Ivano Ruzza was taken to a hospital, where he died due to his severe injuries.